verilab/blog-a/README.md

 python app.py deploy
 ```

-## Custom Templates
+## Custom Theme

+You can write your own them to meet different needs.
+To write a theme, you should know about HTML, CSS, JavaScript and Jinja2 template engine.

+First create a directory in `themes` with name as the name of the theme.
+Then create a `templates` directory in the theme directory, and write template files in the `templates` directory.
+If there a need to use static files, you can create a `static` directory in the theme directory and put static files in it.
+The default `classic` theme can be an example for you.

+When running `apply-theme` command, contents in `templates` and `static` will be soft linked to the `templates` and `static` directories in root of the blog, and previously existing files that won't cause conflicts will be preserved.
+Thus, you can use public static files in the `static` directories in root of the blog, favicon for instance.

 Jinja2 engine is used to render templates (see template syntax in [Template Designer Documentation](http://jinja.pocoo.org/docs/dev/templates/)).
-Template files are placed in `templates` directory.
 Key files and relations between these files and relative URLs are listed below.

 ```
 /                           -> index.html